 Unprofessional behaviors include: disruptive behaviors; actions, words or behaviors that a learner, colleague, co-worker or patient would reasonably consider to be humiliating or demeaning; passive disrespect (including dismissive treatment of others); academic dishonesty (including falsification or fabrication of data or the misappropriation of the writings, research or findings of others); and discrimination against any learner, patient, co-worker or other individual on political grounds or for reasons of race, ethnicity, religion, gender, sexual orientation or any other illegal or arbitrary reasons.
-Disruptive behaviors include: verbal attacks or outbursts; profane language; bullying; throwing or breaking things; boundary violations; and comments that are personal, rude, disrespectful, threatening or belittling.
-Insulting or insensitive comments, jokes or behaviors directed toward learners', colleagues' or co-workers' age, culture, disabilities, ethnicity, gender, language, political beliefs, physical appearance, religious or spiritual beliefs, sexual orientation or socioeconomic status also will not be tolerated.
+Examples of unprofessional behaviors and conduct include: verbal attacks or outbursts; profane language; bullying; throwing or breaking things; boundary violations; and comments that are personal, rude, disrespectful, threatening or belittling.
+Insulting or insensitive comments, jokes or behaviors directed toward learners', colleagues,' patients' or co-workers' age, culture, disabilities, ethnicity, gender, gender identity, language, political beliefs, physical appearance, religious or spiritual beliefs, sexual orientation or socioeconomic status also will not be tolerated.